 What are the different types of projectors?

 As expected, choosing a projector is not as simple as just picking one from Amazon or a retail store.
 There are three types of projectors that you may choose from, each one offering a specific use designed for a specific environment.

 If you are fine with a comparatively large investment and want to set up a fully functional home theater, then this is the type of projector for you.
 With a home theater projector, you are going to feel like you are watching the NBA final from within the stadium.

 This is, however, a plausible option if you have a room in which the amount of light that enters can be controlled.
 An alternative to that is a costly solution of investing in a high-quality reflective screen to improve the image that is displayed.
 For the best image quality and genuinely realistic experience, a home theater project is the best for you.

 If the reasoning behind you needing a projector is productive rather than being entertainment-oriented, than this is the ideal projector.
 The utility of these projectors is as such that they will be fully functional in rooms with overhead lighting and windows.

 This is due to their high brightness.
 Also known as multimedia projectors or data projectors these are primarily designed to display static or still images.
 Consequently, they are useful if you want to walk your peers through a PowerPoint presentation.

-Most multimedia projectors are equipped with various inputs as well as the utility of offering wireless projection.
+Most multimedia projectors for business presentations are equipped with various inputs as well as the utility of offering wireless projection.
 This makes them useful when combined with their compact size and ease of use.